 Here’s what Forbes had to say about a recent study on medical marijuana and PTSD, “The researchers found that cannabis could help.
 Low doses of the cannabinoid THC or THC combined with another cannabinoid CBD were both able to enhance the extinction rate for challenging memories – and reduce overall anxiety responses.
 From their study, it seems that THC drives the extinction rate improvements, while CBD can help alleviate potential side effects from higher doses of THC.
 The authors conclude that the current evidence from both healthy humans and PTSD patients suggests that these forms of cannabis “suppress anxiety and aversive memory expression without producing significant adverse effects.”

 For some people who experience trauma, the worries may go away after about six months because of the learning process of extinction.
 New memories form and override older memories.
 For instance, an Iraqi war veteran who gets attacked with explosives under a bridge may be terrified each time he goes near bridges in the future.

 For most people, months of passing under the same bridge with no trauma make them feel bridges are not as dangerous.
 As old memories become extinct, new ones accumulate.
 The old traumatic memories still linger, but they do not trigger fear when near a bridge.

 For people with PTSD, extinction learning does not occur.
 The traumatic feelings attached to old traumatic experiences continue to cause issues.

-Medical marijuana is legal by state law but illegal by federal law unless its THC levels are under 0.3%.
-Most people who have PTSD are survivors of traumatic experiences such as war veterans, child abuse survivors, etc. Medical marijuana helps to overcome insomnia, stress, anxiety, and other symptoms of PTSD.
+Medical marijuana is legal in many states per state law but still illegal by federal law unless its THC levels are under 0.3%.
+Most people who have PTSD are survivors of traumatic experiences such as war veterans, child abuse survivors, etc. Medical marijuana may help to support insomnia, stress, anxiety, and other symptoms of PTSD.

-Fill out the form below to talk about PTSD to the professionals at Transformative Health Center.
+Fill out the form below to talk about PTSD with the professionals at Transformative Health Center.